NF-κB

-Nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is a protein complex that controls transcription of DNA, cytokine production and cell survival.
+Nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is a family of transcription factor protein complexes that controls transcription of DNA, cytokine production and cell survival.
 NF-κB is found in almost all animal cell types and is involved in cellular responses to stimuli such as stress, cytokines, free radicals, heavy metals, ultraviolet irradiation, oxidized LDL, and bacterial or viral antigens.
 NF-κB plays a key role in regulating the immune response to infection.
 Incorrect regulation of NF-κB has been linked to cancer, inflammatory and autoimmune diseases, septic shock, viral infection, and improper immune development.
 NF-κB has also been implicated in processes of synaptic plasticity and memory.

 Discovery

 NF-κB was discovered by Ranjan Sen in the lab of Nobel laureate David Baltimore via its interaction with an 11-base pair sequence in the immunoglobulin light-chain enhancer in B cells.
 Later work by Alexander Poltorak and Bruno Lemaitre in mice and Drosophila fruit flies established Toll-like receptors as universally conserved activators of NF-κB signalling.
-These works ultimately contributed to awarding of Nobel laureates to Bruce Beutler and Jules A. Hoffmann, who were the principal investigators of those studies.
+These works ultimately contributed to awarding of the 2011 Nobel Prize in Physiology or Medicine to Bruce Beutler and Jules A. Hoffmann, who were the principal investigators of those studies.